WebAssembly/binaryen/README.md

 using ``wasm-opt``, but also they can be run while using other tools, like ``wasm2js`` and ``wasm-metadce``.

-The full list of passes is in the link above.
-This section summarizes some key
-points:

 * The default optimization pipeline is set up by functions like [`addDefaultFunctionOptimizationPasses`](https://github.com/WebAssembly/binaryen/blob/369b8bdd3d9d49e4d9e0edf62e14881c14d9e352/src/passes/pass.cpp#L396).
 * There are various